 Getting a job offer is exciting and is a great payoff to all of your hard work.
 Now comes the challenging part of the process, negotiating and deciding upon the job offer.
 Below are guidelines to assist you in responding to your job offers.

 Don't too eager to discuss salary with an employer.
 Let the employer bring up the topic First.
-(Be aware that this may not happen during the First, or even second interview, but during subsequent meetings.)
-Research salaries before an offer is made so you can determine the appropriateness of the offer; the Career Library in 124 Blow Memorial Hall contains salary information.
+(Be aware that this may not happen during the first, or even second interview, but during subsequent meetings.)
+Use our Glassdoor account to research salaries before an offer is made so you can determine the appropriateness of the offer.

 It is not mandatory to disclose the name of other employers that have made job offers to you or to disclose the salaries they have offered.
 Instead, try to offer broad responses to these questions if asked, such as informing the recruiter that you have interviewed with other employers in the industry and have been offered a salary range (for example $30,000 to $35,000) rather than a specific dollar amount.
 However you choose to disclose this information, be honest.
 Do not lie about interviews or make up or exaggerate salary offers in order to negotiate a higher salary.